Has everyone jumped on the cauliflower-pizza-crust-train yet?

 Continue to layer the pizza with the fresh, chopped basil as well as the parmesan cheese.

 Place pizza back in the oven for 5 to 7 minutes.

 Allow to cool for a few minutes and you are ready for a light and healthy dish packed with lots of fresh flavor!

 Not only is this pizza light and tasty, it is a meal you can feel relatively good about eating.

 As delicious as this pizza is, you can’t expect the texture of the crust to be like real bread.
-It is tender and fragile so the toppings should be kept light if it is to hold together properly.
+It is tender and fragile so the toppings should be kept light if you want it to hold together properly.
 The most important tip for getting good texture is to make sure the cauliflower is as dry as possible.
 I tried adding an extra egg to hold it together better and that idea was no bueno.
 I’m telling you…don’t do it.
-Bleh.
+Blech!

 Also, if you are not a huge fan of cauliflower flavor then you would be better off trying this crust with tomato sauce as it helps to mask the cauliflower a little better.